Alzheimer’s Disease Often Misdiagnosed

-Usually we think of Alzheimer’s disease (AD) as affecting seniors who are on up in years.
+Usually we think of Alzheimer’s disease (AD) as affecting seniors.
 It’s less well-known that 10 percent of people with Alzheimer’s have the early-onset variety.
 Early-onset Alzheimer’s can strike before 65 years of age.
 Of the more than 5 million people in the United States, almost 4 percent have early-onset Alzheimer’s.

 Adults who have Down syndrome are prone to early-onset Alzheimer’s, with symptoms beginning to show in the middle or late 40s, or early 50s.
 Less commonly, early-onset AD can be seen in people who are only 30-40 years old.
 Other people who get early-onset Alzheimer’s disease often also have a genetic defect on chromosome 14.
 This is not the case for people with late-onset Alzheimer’s disease.